Azure-Samples/Speech-Service-Actions-Template/documentation/1-setup.md

 ![Speech Studio Speech Subscription Key](../images/SpeechStudioSubscriptionKey.png)

-Click **Go to Studio** and [create a Speech project](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech#how-to-create-a-project) under this Speech Resource.
-[Create a GitHub Secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) called `SPEECH_PROJECT_NAME` and set it to the name of the project you created.
+Click **Go to Studio** and [create a Speech project](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-custom-speech#how-to-create-a-project) under this Speech Resource:

+* [Create a GitHub Secret](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets#creating-encrypted-secrets) called `SPEECH_PROJECT_NAME` and set it to the name of the project.
+* Under **Language**, select the language you will use for testing and training models.
+The project is configured for **English (United States)**.
+To use other languages, [change locales](4-advanced-customization.md#Change-Locales).

 ## Create the Service Principal